-Permissiveness-- Conditions where parents attempt to exercise only minimum control over the child's behavior.
+Permissiveness-Conditions where parents attempt to exercise only minimum control over the child's behavior.
 The rules, proscriptions, and prescriptions that parents impose on children include only the barest controls needed for safety and physical health.
 Sometimes little attempt is made to enforce the few rules or restrictions that do exist.
 Parents are non-directive about much of what the child does.
 These parents are willing to allow children to do things their own way.
 Decisions about the child are usually dependent on the child's own will, whim, or desires about the matter.
-(See the control dimension of parenting.)
+(See the control dimension of parenting; PCS)

-Personality-- An individual's more-or-less stable set of internally motivated predispositions to respond (i.e., affective, cognitive, perceptual, and motivational dispositions) and actual modes of responding (i.e., observable behaviors) in various life situations or contexts.
+Personality-An individual's more-or-less stable set of internally motivated predispositions to respond (i.e., affective, cognitive, perceptual, and motivational dispositions) and actual modes of responding (i.e., observable behaviors) in various life situations or contexts.
 These dispositions and behaviors usually have regularity and orderliness across time and space.
-(See psychological adjustment.)
+(See psychological adjustment)

-Personality subtheory -- One of the three subtheories of PARTheory.
-Personality subtheory focuses on a constellation of personality dispositions that are postulated to characterize rejected children and adults the world over.
-These dispositions include dependence, healthy independence, and defensive independence, depending on the degree and form of rejection; emotional unresponsiveness; hostility, aggression, passive aggression, or problems with the management of hostility and aggression; negative self-esteem; negative self-adequacy; negative worldview; and emotional instability.
+Personality subtheory-One of the three subtheories of IPARTheory.
+Personality subtheory focuses on a constellation of personality dispositions that is postulated to characterize rejected children and adults the world over.
+These dispositions include dependence, healthy independence, and defensive independence, depending on the form, frequency, timing, and severity of rejection; emotional unresponsiveness; hostility, aggression, passive aggression, or problems with the management of hostility and aggression; negative self-esteem; negative self-adequacy; negative worldview; and emotional instability.
 Each of these personality dispositions falls on a continuum of "more" or "less."
-The seven personality dispositions in their "negative" expressions (e.g., emotional unresponsiveness) represent a constellation of interrelated and measurable characteristics that are predicted in personality subtheory to result from the experience of rejection in all sociocultural systems, races, and languages of the world.
-Additionally, PARTheory's personality subtheory postulates that rejected children are likely to experience anxiety and insecurity in their relationship with their rejecting parent(s).
-These two dispositions are not routinely assessed, however, because valid and reliable measures have not yet been found for use in multi-ethnic and international research.
+The seven personality dispositions in their "negative" expressions (e.g., emotional unresponsiveness) represent a constellation of interrelated and measurable characteristics that are predicted in personality subtheory and in the acceptance-rejection syndrome to result from the experience of rejection in all sociocultural systems, races, and languages of the world.
+Additionally, IPARTheory's personality subtheory postulates that rejected children are likely to experience anxiety and insecurity in their relationship with their rejecting parent(s).
+As a result of these experiences rejected children are also likely to develop distorted mental representations about themselves, others, the experiential world, and interpersonal relationships.
+The latter two dispositions are not routinely assessed, however, because valid and reliable measures have vet to be developed for use in multi-ethnic and international research.

-Personalizing-- The act of reflexively or automatically and egocentrically relating life events to oneself, of inappropriately interpreting events primarily in terms of oneself, usually in a negative sense.
-People who are unable to depersonalize tend to interpret interpersonal encounters, and even accidental events, as having special and direct reference to themselves.
+Personalizing-The act of reflexively or automatically and egocentrically relating life events to oneself; the act of inappropriately interpreting events primarily in terms of oneself, usually in a negative sense.
+People who are unable to depersonalize tend to interpret interpretional encounters, and even accidental events, as having special and direct reference to themselves.
 That is, they tend to "take everything personally."
-According to PARTheory's coping\sub\theory, the capacity to depersonalize provides a social-cognitive (mental representation) resource that allows rejected children and adults to psychologically process hurtful interpersonal interaction in a more benign way.
+According to IPARTheory's coping subtheory, the capacity to depersonalize provides a social-cognitive (mental representation) resource that allows rejected children and adults to psychologically process hurtful interpersonal interaction in a more benign way.

-Phenomenological perspective-- PARTheory's. greater (but not exclusive) emphasis on individuals' own perceptions or subjective appraisals of their parents' (or other attachment figures'.) accepting or rejecting behaviors than on outsiders' (e.g., researchers') appraisals of individuals' experiences.
-(See indeterminance in human behavior.; probability model.)
+Phenomenological perspective-IPARTheory's greater (but not exclusive) emphasis on individuals' own perceptions or subjective appraisals of their parents' (or other attachment figures') accepting or rejecting behaviors than on outsiders' (e.g., researchers') appraisals of individuals' experiences.
+(See indeterminance in human behavior; probability model)